karanshahh/codepath-prework/README.md

 I just used one outside source, to understand more about the hidden class, and how to use it. - https://www.geeksforgeeks.org/html-hidden-attribute/
 To understand this, I played around with the hidden class in the project, and finally understood how it works.

-For everything else, such as JavaScript syntax, I made sure to use w3schools.com.
+For everything else, such as CSS syntax, I made sure to use w3schools.com for the different colors I chose. - https://www.w3schools.com/cssref/css_colors.asp

+For JavaScript syntax, I wanted to know more in-depth about adding audio to webpages, so I searched it up, and learnt about it on html5rocks.com. - https://www.html5rocks.com/en/tutorials/webaudio/intro/

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it?

 Initially, I had trouble with using a glitch, and somehow, it created 3 more projects.
 I wanted to know how I could delete the rest of the projects.
 After a few minutes of researching on the internet, however, I found out there's no feature as of yet which allows the glitch users to delete projects on its website.
 So, I just stuck with it.
 This is because Glitch was absolutely new to me, but so was JavaScript, HTML, and CSS.

+I had trouble understanding how to implement the sound system in the game, and how I should change the frequency of sound in each button in the sound synthesis functions.
+I made sure to go through every instruction thoroughly, and even made sure to go through the in-built JavaScript library "AudioContext", which is used to generate the button sounds.

 Moreover, since I am an absolute beginner when it comes to HTML, CSS, and JavaScript, instead of implementing various extra features, I chose to learn about web development as a whole in more depth.
 This is because I wanted to know about the front-end, back-end technologies used to create websites in today's world, and how companies like Facebook, YouTube, or LinkedIn implement javascript technologies.
+Even though I believe that practical work or building projects helps tremendously with experience, I also believe that learning the foundations and basics of the technologies one uses is important to know.
+This is also because I am a keen learner, and extremely curious about every available topic related to technnology.

 3. What questions about web development do you have after completing your submission?